If the mic is not working on your Android phone, you probably can’t communicate with your friends and family.

 Restarting your device is the first thing you should do when your Android device malfunctions.

-It starts the clears the RAM and clears all processes running on the phone.
+It will clear the RAM and all processes running on the phone.
 This gives your device a fresh start and can help to clear bugs.

 To restart your Android Device, please follow these steps: